roboticslab-uc3m/yarp-devices/firmware/CuiAbsolute/README.md

 This will open the work environment, where `main.c` is the code file that will be compiled in our PIC.
 Make sure that the MPLAB is already connected to the PIC.
 We need external power connected to the programmer.
 It's recommended to disconnect the CAN wire that is connected to the driver so as not to derive electric current to it.

-First, we must modify [line 69](./Pic_source/main.c#L69), corresponding to the ID of that encoder.
+First, we must modify the `canId` variable corresponding to the ID of that encoder.
 We can see the correspondence in the [diagram](https://robots.uc3m.es/teo-developer-manual/diagrams.html#joint-indexes) and adding 100 to the ID of the joint.
-Example: for the elbow of the left arm joint ID 24 we should write [ID 124](./Pic_source/main.c#L69).
+Example: for the elbow of the left arm joint ID 24 we should write `canId = 124`.
 Then we need to follow the next steps:
 * We compile: `Project> Build All`
 * Select the programmer: `Programmer> Select Programmer> MPLAB ICD 2`